Abbott and Costello Meet the Killer, Boris Karloff

 Abbott and Costello Meet the Killer, Boris Karloff is a 1949 horror comedy film directed by Charles Barton and starring Abbott and Costello and Boris Karloff.

 In 1956, the film was re-released by Realart Pictures as a double feature with Abbott and Costello Meet Frankenstein.

+The film is set in a hotel.
+Following the murder of a prominent lawyer within the hotel, the hotel's bellboy is kept in custody at his room.
+The other suspects in the murder case manipulate him into signing a false confession, and then try to eliminate him.
+Meanwhile, the corpses of two more victims are found hidden in the bellboy's closet.